-How To Choose the Right Snowmobile For You…
+How To Choose Your Right Snowmobile…

 What’s the right snowmobile for you – that’s the million dollar question, isn’t it?
 When we acquire a new automobile, most of our decisions are made before purchase – make, model, options, etc. Then we pretty much drive away from the dealership without much (if any) further thought about how it might perform or handle better.

 Too bad, because snowmobiles are made to be tweaked and tailored to suit each individual rider.
-The four manufacturers go to considerable effort and expense to make sleds adjustable and adaptable, but some dealers don’t bother to do customer-specific set up, and most of us don’t read the owner’s manual and aren’t wrench-savvy anyway.
+The four manufacturers go to considerable effort and expense to make sleds adjustable and adaptable.
+But some dealers don’t bother to do customer-specific set up.
+And most of us don’t read the owner’s manual and aren’t wrench-savvy anyway.

 Be An Informed Shopper